While roses have a reputation for being fussy some types are easier to grow than others. Read on to find out which variety is best for you!

 “An idealist is one who, on noticing that a rose smells better than a cabbage, concludes that it will also make better soup.” – H. L. Mencken

-Although roses do have a reputation as being the “divas” of the flower world — temperamental, difficult to cultivate, easy to injure, etc. — some rose varieties are easier to grow than others.
+Although roses do have a reputation as being the “divas” of the flower world — temperamental, difficult to cultivate, easy to injure, etc. — some rose types are easier to grow than others.

 First, you need to select a rose that will do well in your growing environment.
 (Check with your local Cooperative Extension Service for advice.)
 It’s always easier to work with plants that like the climate and the soil that you’ve got, rather than spending all of your time watering and fertilizing trying to keep them happy.
 For example, if you live in Montana and have harsh winters, dry summers and a short growing season, you won’t want to grow a rose that’s designed to flourish in Florida.
 That’s just not fair to you or the rose.